 Italian for Iron Road, a Via Ferrata is a protected climbing route with a steel cable running along the route that is fixed to the rock.

-To experience the Via Ferrata at Kicking Horse Mountain Resort, climbers first take the gondola to the peak.
+To experience the Via Ferrata at Kicking Horse Resort, climbers first take a gondola ride to the top of the mountain.
 They then have the option of 3 courses of varying lengths and degrees of exposure.
 My teenage son gave this activity a 10/10.
 (If you have a teen in your house, you may recognize how rare such enthusiasm can be.)

 Boo the Grizzly

 I am not normally one to share content about animals in captivity.
 Boo, however, is a notable exception because his situation is quite unique.
-Orphaned as a cub when his mother was killed by a poacher, he was was taken in by Kicking Horse Mountain Resort rather than being euthanized (a common practice for the time*).
-For over 20 years, Boo has been living a darned good life on a 20 acre refuge in the center of this mountain resort.
+Orphaned as a cub when his mother was killed by a poacher, he was taken in by Kicking Horse Mountain Resort rather than being euthanized (a common practice for the time*).
+For over 20 years, Boo has been living a darned good life on his 20 acre grizzly bear refuge in the center the mountain resort.